andrewjamescarr-zz/andrewjamescarr.github.io/README.md

   * Time blocking: Dividing my day into blocks, such as 'meetings', 'email', and 'deep work'.
 I'll block out time in my calendar.
   * [Pomodoro Technique](https://pomofocus.io/)
 * I need time and space to reflect, especially on problems or decisions.
 I need time to formulate a well-framed rationale for why I think what I think.
 Or I need a framework in mind when working through something.
+* I minimise distractions as much as possible; in practice, this means:
+  * Email notifications are always _turned off_
+  * Microsoft Teams will be set to _Do Not Disturb_ when I'm in 'deep work'

 ### Logistics
 * I prefer to work during pre-defined 'core hours' (9am - 5pm); but where I have to manage a healthy work/life balance (childcare, children's sports days, running errands), then these times may change slightly.
 (Refer to my calendar rules).